Test preparation includes:

 Proprietary manuals are supplied at no extra cost.
 Sessions will include practice tests, as well as work on individual sections that will improve scores and comfort level with the exam.

-All test preparation will be billed at an hourly rate of $100 to $150, depending on the tutor used.
+All test preparation will be billed at an hourly rate, which will vary depending on the tutor used.
 There is no minimum number of hours required.

 Check out further details below regarding some of the exams mentioned above.

 The SAT provides free college planning resources that help you choose and apply to colleges that fit you best.

 The SAT connects you to scholarships and merit aid to help you pay for college.

 If you opt in to the Student Search Service when you register for the SAT, you'll hear from colleges, universities, and scholarship programs looking for students just like you.